fortrabbit/blog/new-platform-beta.md

 ## What's next?

 This BETA launch is just the beginning.
 We've got a full backlog.
-Next, we plan to make it feature-complete and harden the platform by hosting more production websites and web applications.
+Next, we are working to make it feature-complete and even more robust by hosting more production websites and web applications.
 From that list:

 - Live server metrics in the dashboard
 - Live logging in the dashboard